learning-zone/docker-and-kubernetes-basics/kubernetes.md

 #### Q. How do I force Kubernetes to re-pull an image?
 #### Q. How can I keep a container running on Kubernetes?
 #### Q. How can I trigger a Kubernetes Scheduled Job manually?
 #### Q. What is required to deploy a simple application, like a web server in Kubernetes?
-How would you go about deploying/updating your app?
-#### Q. When defining an application, how would you choose between using the various Kubernetes workloads?
-For example, when would you use a Deployment versus a StatefulSet versus a DaemonSet?
+#### Q. When would you use a Deployment versus a StatefulSet versus a DaemonSet?
 #### Q. What are container orchestrators and why are they required?
 #### Q. Tell me about a Kubernetes cluster you deployed.
 How did you test for load?
-What monitoring did you implement?
+#### Q. What monitoring did you implement?
 What metrics did you track?
-#### Q. What experience do you have with containers?
-What tooling have you used to manage containers?
-What advantages and disadvantages did you see in the tooling?
-#### Q. Tell me about a time you had difficulty deploying new software you did not write.
-How did you resolve the difficulty?
-Where did you go for additional information?
-#### Q. If you had to redo a project you just completed, would you be upset?
-#### Q. How do you like to learn new concepts?
-If you failed, would you be upset?
 #### Q. What types of workloads run well on Kubernetes, and what types do not?
 #### Q. What is the Operator pattern and when should you use it?
 #### Q. How can RBAC be used to grant permission to Kubernetes resources?
 Are there any limitations?